How to Render Videos in the GoPro Fusion Studio App

 GoPro Fusion is the most versatile GoPro ever, which allows you to create incredible, immersive videos or reframe them into a traditional video.
 The first step to unlocking its full potential is to copy, prepare and stitch the clips you’ve captured.
-That’s what Fusion Studio is here for.
+That’s what the GoPro Fusion Studio App is here for.

 Connect your Fusion camera to your computer.
-Fusion Studio will open so you can import your footage.
+The GoPro Fusion Studio App will open so you can import your footage.
 Select "Browse Camera Media" so the import can begin.

-Fusion Studio will scan both of your SD cards and create 360 degree previews for you to view.
+The GoPro Fusion Studio App will scan both of your SD cards and create 360 degree previews for you to view.

 MANUAL IMPORT VIA SD ADAPTER

 Insert your SD card into your computer via SD card adapter.

 (Recommended)Choose a preferred location on your hard drive and create a GoPro Fusion overview folder which will contain all of your footage.

 Under this new Fusion folder, create sub-folders which represent each of your different sessions.